MetOffice/CMEW/doc/source/user_guide/prerequisites_spice.rst

 |CMEW| standardises model data prior to diagnostics using CDDS.
 You need:

-* CDDS installed on SPICE
+* CDDS installed on the Met Office system (confirmed)